-Serving from 4pm - 12am Monday-Thursday, until 1am Friday & Saturday.
+Serving from 4pm - 11am Sunday-Wednesday, until midnight Thursday, Friday & Saturday.

 AAHAAN PHROM (food ready to eat)